zhuxinyu2468/places/categories/integrated_places_files/README.md

 These mappings are derived from the sheet [here](https://docs.google.com/spreadsheets/d/1WEa155l35R84tWfKAKakF9-MoLZ8ZjKuvP5tbLW07JE/edit#gid=221336214).

 ## Usage
 For each legacy taxonomy to Integrated taxonomy mapping, each key is a category id from the legacy taxonomy, and each value contains the legacy category label, a single matched Integrated category, and if applicable, multiple Integrated category matches.
 Most categories do not have multiple integrated match categories, but every category will have a single matched Integrated category.
-If a legacy category has multiple Integrated category matches, then the multiple Integrated category matches are more accurate than the single matched Integrated category.
+If a legacy category has multiple Integrated category matches, then the multiple Integrated category matches are more accurate matches than the single matched Integrated category.

 ## Examples
 ### Legacy Factual category: has no multiple Integrated category matches